It was Impressionist artist Berthe Morisot’s birthday yesterday and so let’s celebrate!

 So Manet soon returned to his earlier and more inspirational model, Berthe, asking her to sit (or actually recline) for a painting now entitled Repose.

-If you compare Mademoiselle Gonzalez with Mademoiselle Morisot, is it obvious whom Manet prefers?
+If you compare Mademoiselle Gonzales with Mademoiselle Morisot, is it obvious whom Manet prefers?

 More portraits of Morisot by Manet would follow during the next few years, capturing Berthe in a range of poses, moods, and attitudes, including wearing a mourning hat.